KyrylR/distributed-lab-trains/README.md

 An assignment from Distributed Lab

+This project took a total of 2 full working days

 ## Description

 Given a timetable for crossing trains between several stations in the following format